AceCentre/AACSpeakHelper/README.md

 ### Step 2: Install

 Run the installer.
 It will place the program in `C:\Program Files (x86)\Ace Centre\TranslateAndTTS\translatepb.exe`.
-All settings, cache data etc are in  `%AppData%\TranslateAndTTS`
+All settings, cache data, etc., are in  `%AppData%\TranslateAndTTS`

 ### Step 3: Configure

-After installation you need to configure the application.
-If you don't it will default to using a free speech service provided by voices at translate.google.com and translation by mymemory.
-You can edit the settings file by hand or use our GUI application `Configure TranslateAndTTS` which you can find in your start menu and Desktop.
+After installation, you need to configure the application.
+If you don't, it will default to using a free speech service provided by voices at translate.google.com and translation by mymemory.
+You can edit the settings file by hand or use our GUI application `Configure TranslateAndTTS`, which you can find in your start menu and Desktop.

 <img src='https://raw.githubusercontent.com/AceCentre/TranslateAndTTS/main/assets/ConfigureTranslateAndTTSScreenshot.png' alt="Screenshot of Configure App" width="400">

 A few things to note:
 - Choose your TTS engine.
-Note only SAPI is fully offline.
+Note only SAPI is entirely offline.
 The others will cache their data as you use it.
-Azure and Google you will need keys for ([see below](#getting-api-keys-for-tts-services)). gTTS is free but limited.
-If you go to https://translate.google.com and you choose a language to translate to - if a voice is available for that language it will use that.
-There is no choice in voice - its set by the Target Language found when you tick the "translate" box.
-Kurdish TTS is a special case.
+Azure and Google, you will need keys for ([see below](#getting-api-keys-for-tts-services)). gTTS is free but limited.
+If you go to https://translate.google.com and choose a language to translate to, it will use that language if a voice is available.
+There is no choice in voice - it's set by the Target Language found when you tick the "translate" box.
+Kurdish TTS is a particular case.
 See notes on that [below](#specific-notes-on-kurdish-tts).
-- Stats we collect is minimal.
+- The stats we collect are minimal.
 We do not identify the user personally.
-Just each time its run and what TTS engine you use.
+Just each time it's run and what TTS engine you use.
 (Interested to see what exactly?
 See our code [here](https://github.com/AceCentre/TranslateAndTTS/blob/05e1f68e287ef5a653aaeb2e21d2e89f4f7a3d85/utils.py#L271))
 - Translate.
 You can use the free service - which is [myMemory](http://mymemory.translated.net).
-If you find this poor coverage for your language pair then you can use a paid tier by putting in your keys into the app.
-[DeepL](https://www.deepl.com/translator) has good all round coverage and is well regarded.
+If you find this poor coverage for your language pair, you can use a paid tier by putting your keys into the app.
+[DeepL](https://www.deepl.com/translator) has an excellent all-round range and is well regarded.

 You can edit the settings file by hand if you wish.
-To do this navigate to `%AppData%\TranslateAndTTS` in File Explorer to find the `settings.cfg` file.
+To do this, navigate to `%AppData%\TranslateAndTTS` in File Explorer to find the `settings.cfg` file.
 Edit the configuration using either a plain text editor.

-**Note: You can copy this settings file and have numerous versions of them - or make it and distribute to an end user.
-To run the application using a different config file you would use the ``--config filpath.cfg`` parameter**
+**Note: You can copy this settings file and have numerous versions of them - or make it and distribute it to an end user.
+You would use the ``--config file path to run the application using a different config file.cfg`` parameter**

 ### Step 4.
-Add in your support to your AAC software.
+Add your support to your AAC software.

-See below for specific details but in short;
+See below for specific details, but in short;

 - Add a button to *copy* the message bar (writing area)
 - Then have an action on this button to call the executable found at ``C:\Program Files (x86)\Ace Centre\TranslateAndTTS\translatepb.exe``
-- Then its wise to wait around 5-10 seconds
+- Then it's wise to wait around 5-10 seconds
 (and if translating text)
 - Clear the message bar
 - Paste the returning text back if you are translating

-You can of course test it out by running the app and having some text copied from a text file.
+You can test it by copying some text from a text file and running the app.
 Give it a go.

 ## Command-Line Flags